tingletech/moon-phase/README.md

 ==================

 This HTML page and javascript draw an `svg` picture of the moon that tries to match the current actual phase of the moon.
+Also uses unicode emoji moons in the `<title>` element.
+A new `svg` will be calculated every day; but there are only 8 emoji moons.

 Phase of the moon
 -----------------